 Open Policy Agent (OPA) is a declarative policy language that can be used across your cloud ecosystem to ensure controlled deployments.
 It has increased in popularity with the Terraform community as a way to check Terraform plans and ensure DevOps teams are deploying according to organizational standards.

-This is part one of a three blog series on OPA usage with Terraform.
+This is part one of a four blog series on OPA usage with Terraform.
 This first blog will cover the basics of how to use OPA to evaluate and enforce policy on your Terraform plans.
-The next two blogs will cover more details around how to evaluate the plan JSON and write the actual OPA policies.
+The next three blogs will cover more details around how to evaluate the plan JSON and write the actual OPA policies.

 Create the Terraform Plan & OPA Policy

 The general flow to create an OPA policy and check the Terraform plan is as follows: